zipkaw/ext3undelete/README.md

 # ext3undelete
-This is recovery file program for filesystem ext3 (with journaling)
+This is recovery file program for filesystem ext3 (with journaling) Enter ext3undelete [device] [directory-path]